Danza Orgánica Danza Orgánica

 mar featured at the boston art review magazine

-Mar's production history includes company concerts since 2007, as well as the acclaimed and award-winning annual festival: We Create! (est. 2014).
+Her production history includes company concerts since 2007, co-productions at the Isabella Stewart Gardner Museum, and the award-winning We Create!
+Festival (est. 2014).

 Mar's Artist Statement